I love having a fresh-smelling home, but I don't want to use chemical air fresheners that can be harmful to my health and my house.

 There are many different types of natural air fresheners you can make at home using simple ingredients like vinegar, essential oils, herbs, and fruits.
 Whether you want to freshen up your bathroom, kitchen, bedroom, or living room, there's always a DIY air freshener recipe that you can try to suit your needs and preferences.

 I love candles and those scented oil plug-ins to help freshen up my home's scent, but I also enjoy the quick-fix a good air freshener brings.
-The downside is they're filled with chemicals that sometimes tend to override the pleasant smell they're supposed to bring.
+The downside of store-bought freshers is that they're filled with chemicals that sometimes tend to override the pleasant smell they're supposed to bring.
 Sorry, but I don't like my home smelling like nasty chemicals-that and they're bad for you.

 Yeah, I totally forgot the "e" in the word "freshener" when editing this photo, but that's beside the point...

 After three attempts at making my very own air freshener, I finally got it!